 The meta title acts as a name tag for the web page.
 Meta titles are read by search engine robots and seen when someone is searching the world wide web.
 It’s important to make your meta title captivating and that it makes sense.
 Make it sensible and natural for your readers as well.

 Good meta titles are short but also detailed!

 3. Keyword In Meta Description

 The meta description is what you plan to grab your reader’s attention.
-It should only be a few sentences long and be specific and captivating as well so readers are interested in clicking on it.
+It should only be a few sentences long and specific and captivating, so readers are interested in clicking on it.
 They also help search engines understand the content on a page.
 This description is usually displayed whenever that page shows up in search engine results.

 4. Keyword In Social Meta Title